boardfish/dissertation/contents/0-introduction.md

 The project did not directly tie in with any of my modules this year.
 I acknowledged during research that my solution could potentially build on skills learned from modules such as *COM3505 Internet of Things*, should my solution have incorporated microcontroller hardware.
-In such an instance, I would have elected to use the ESP32 microcontroller out of familiarity.
+In such an instance, I would likely have elected to use the ESP32 microcontroller out of familiarity.

 However, my approach has been influenced by learnings from software development-focused modules such as *COM1001 Introduction to Software Development* and *COM3420 Software Hut*.
-In the former, the concept of agile processes was introduced, though my experience with *COM390 Year in Industry* presented this in a practical manner that more directly inspired my approach.
+The concept of agile processes was introduced in the former, though my experience with *COM390 Year in Industry* presented this in a practical manner that more directly inspired my approach.
-The limited time available meant that many Rails best practices were not transferred through Software Hut - instead, many of these came through to me from working in Development at UKCloud on my year in industry.
+The limited time available meant that many Rails best practices were not transferred through Software Hut - instead, many of these came through to me during my year in industry.

 My approach was not reminiscent of the Scrum process used in my team last year.
 Instead, I elected to move towards use of Kanban, which would allow me to be